eric-awadalla/note-genie-web-app/README.md

 - **📚 Note Management**
   - Create, update, delete, and view all personal notes.
   - Display notes in a responsive sidebar layout.

+- **🔍 Smart Note Search**
+  - Search your notes efficiently using fuzzy matching powered by Fuse.js.

 - **💬 AI Assistant Integration**
   - Ask questions about your notes using Gemini (Google GenAI).